-- Enter admin for the User Name, and leave the Password blank. - Both the name and password can (and should) be changed, using the Admin Login screen.
+• Enter admin for the User Name, and leave the Password blank.

+• These are the default values.
+Both the name and password can (and should) be changed, using the Admin Login screen.
+Once you have changed either the name or the password, you must use the current values.